GraemeW/Chinchirorin/README.md

 ## Running Chinchirorin Locally

-In order to run a local web server to test the OpenGL-compiled version of the project, one can use [python](https://www.python.org/), specifically calling the [http.server](https://docs.python.org/3/library/http.server.html) function.
+In order to run a local web server to test the WebGL-compiled version of the project, one can use [python](https://www.python.org/), specifically calling the [http.server](https://docs.python.org/3/library/http.server.html) function.

 For example:
 * Navigate to the build directory: